yashjaiswal10/Task-Manager/README.md

 # Task-Manager
-App to create new task, edit/update it and can even delete these tasks.
+App to create new task, edit/update it and can even delete these tasks with the help of local storage.